sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 1. Non Current Assets
 2. Current Assets

+Below we can see the Assets side of the balance sheet for PI Industries.

 <img src="/images/posts/investment_notes/balance_sheet/assets.png" height = "400" width="900">

+We will break down break down Non Current Assets and Current Assets into their components and analyze them one by one.

 ### Non Current Assets

 These are the assets that are not easily convertible to cash or not expected to become cash within the next year.
+Non Current Assets can be divided into :

+* Fixed Assets
+* Long Term Investments
+* Long Term Loans and Advances

+Let's see them one by one.

 #### Fixed Assets